Remty5/BetterDiscord-Themes/README.md

 # Ven's Theme
 This is my own self-made BetterDiscord theme.
 You can easily customise the colours by changing the main and accent variable at the top of the file.

+## Download
+- Click on your desired theme
+- Click on raw
+- Right Click > Save

 ## Screenshots
 ![Basic](https://raw.githubusercontent.com/Mattis6666/BetterDiscord-Themes/master/Screenshots/Purple1.png)
 ![Embeds](https://raw.githubusercontent.com/Mattis6666/BetterDiscord-Themes/master/Screenshots/Purple2.png)